necusjz/p/_posts/Design-a-Web-Crawler.md

 Some of the contents have little or no value, such as advertisements, code snippets, spam URLs, etc. Those contents are not useful for crawlers and should be excluded if possible.

 ## Step 4 - Wrap up
-In this chapter, we first discussed the characteristics of a good crawler: scalability, politeness, extensibility, and robustness.
+In this chapter, we first discussed the characteristics of a good crawler: scalability, politeness, robustness, and extensibility.
 Then, we proposed a design and discussed key components.
 Building a scalable web crawler is not a trivial task because the web is enormously large and full of traps.
 Even though we have covered many topics, we still miss many relevant talking points:
-- Server-side rendering: Numerous websites use scripts like JavaScript, AJAX, etc to generate links on the fly.
+- Server-side rendering: Numerous websites use scripts like JavaScript, Ajax, etc. to generate links on the fly.
 If we download and parse web pages directly, we will not be able to retrieve dynamically generated links.
 To solve this problem, we perform server-side rendering (also called dynamic rendering) first before parsing a page [12].
 - Filter out unwanted pages: With finite storage capacity and crawl resources, an anti-spam component is beneficial in filtering out low quality and spam pages [13] [14].
 - Database replication and sharding: Techniques like replication and sharding are used to improve the data layer availability, scalability, and reliability.
 - Horizontal scaling: For large-scale crawl, hundreds or even thousands of servers are needed to perform download tasks.
 The key is to keep servers stateless.